When you think of workplace injuries, the first thing that comes to mind may be…

 According to the United States Department of Labor, the most recent reporting year showed that 2.8 million nonfatal workplace injuries and illnesses occurred in the private industry.
 In addition, 888,220 nonfatal occupational injuries in the private sector forced workers to take at least one day off work to receive medical help for their workplace injuries.
 Meanwhile, in the manufacturing industry, numbers were as high as 116,070 nonfatal occupational injuries.

-At Koszdin, Fields, Sherry, and Katz, our experienced and passionate Van Nuys workers compensation injury attorneys will represent your case so you can get the compensation you are entitled to.
+At Koszdin, Fields & Sherry, our experienced and passionate Van Nuys workers compensation injury attorneys will represent your case so you can get the compensation you are entitled to.
 If you or a loved one has suffered from a repetitive motion injury to work, please contact us by clicking here or calling us at 818-812-5639.